This is what you should do

 - for example a rental agreement or an extract from a register of occupants

-- colour copies of your partner’s passport page containing personal data and all passport pages that contain notes
+- colour copies of your partner’s passport page containing personal data and all passport pages that contain notes.

-- A statement of pregnancy, if applicable
+- A statement of pregnancy, if applicable (a certificate of pregnancy).

-- A free-form written statement of the reasons why apply for a residence permit on other grounds
+- A free-form written statement of the reasons why apply for a residence permit on other grounds.

-- Intimate relationship attachment form
+- Established relationship attachment form (pdf).

-Prepare for your life in Finland
+Fill in a paper applicationPrepare for your life in Finland

 Among other things, the authorities may ask you for information about whether you have enough money to live in Finland.